microsoft/azure-pipelines-tasks/docs/preview.md

 Our in the box tasks are in one repo which builds on CI and produces a nuget package for VSTS build consumption.
 Tasks are then imported into the system during servicing and immutable versions of the tasks are appended to the tasks table and file container storage.

 Tasks will have to be able to ship patches to previous major versions (likely just the last) and preview versions.
 For that reason, the monolithic repo will have to be split up into a github repo per task.
-Each task needs it's own branching but will need to conform to convention in order to be consumed.
-The main tasks repo will still exist as an entry point, for issue tracking and will contain the manifest on the other tasks and versions to publish.
+Each task needs it's own branching since it has to patch previous versions but will need to conform to convention in order to be consumed.
+The main tasks repo will still exist as an entry point, an index to the other tasks (issue tracking in each repo - team triages there own issues) and will contain the manifest on the other tasks and versions to publish.
 The build will need to be able to build multiple branches/versions of the same task for that sprints package.

 The main task repo currently gets branched for each release (e.g. releases/m104).
 That will continue to occur but what will branch is the manifest.
 The task author needs to update the manifest which branches (convention is version) to build and include in this sprints release.
 This needs some detailed design work.
+We could consider detecting but explicit is probably better to choose when to ship that preview version.
+The fact that it's branch exists should mean it ships.

 Custom tasks in the gallery can take advantage of the same versioning strategies by setting the task semver and promotion messaging.
 Extensions can carry multiple tasks.
 We need to ensure they can carry multiple versions of the same task.
 Since users just get updates to extensions, when they go to the definition again, they will see new versions advertised.